aphiria/aphiria/README.md

 }
 ```

-To actually specify `role`, pass it into your router configuration:
+To actually specify `role`, pass it into your route configuration:

 ```php
 $routes->map('GET', 'foo')